niraj-26/solution-challenge-2023/README.md

 <h3>To Inform</h3>

-<h4>Sashakt Stree means "Strong Woman”.</h4>
+<h4>RiseUp Women "Strong Woman”.</h4>

-Sashakt Stree promotes knowledge about development, care and protection of rural women and girls through cross-cutting policies and programmes, spreading awareness about their rights and facilitating access to learning, nutrition, institutional and legislative support for enabling them to grow and develop to their full potential.
+RiseUp Women promotes knowledge about development, care and protection of rural women and girls through cross-cutting policies and programmes, spreading awareness about their rights and facilitating access to learning, nutrition, institutional and legislative support for enabling them to grow and develop to their full potential.

 <h3>To Inspire</h3>